Cart0

 You don't have any items in your cart

-A classic woody, creamy shu pu-erh from Menghai with hints of chocolate bitterness and a vibrant walnut aroma.
-Excellent in any format: clay steeping (5-8g/100ml), steeping (3g/300ml), thermos (7-10g/l), or brewing with water or milk.
-Austere, pure, and simple, with a gentle surge of energy and inspiration.
-Perfect for everyday morning and afternoon tea.
+A classic woody-creamy shu pu-erh from Menghai with notes of chocolate bitterness and a pronounced walnut aroma.
+It works well in any format: gongfu brewing in clay (5–8 g/100 ml), steeping (3 g/300 ml), thermos (7–10 g/L), and can also be tried boiled in water or milk.
+Strict, clean, and simple, with a gentle boost of energy and inspiration.
+Suitable for everyday morning and daytime tea sessions.

 Characteristics